Anonymvs17/hacking/notes/bufferoverflow.md

 Small high speed cpu storage locations
 * Different registers exists from 32-bit to 8 bits

-Most imporant registers (32-bit):
+Most important registers (32-bit):
-* EAX: for aritmecical and logic instrucations
+* EAX: for arithmetical and logic instructions
 * EBX: base pointer for memory addresses
 * ECX: Loop, shift and rotation counter
 * EDX: I/O Port addressing, division, multiplication
 * ESI: Pointer of data and source
-* EDi: Pointer of data nd desination in string copy operations
+* EDi: Pointer of data and desination in string copy operations

-* ESP stack pointer (keeps track of most receent reference locations by stack)
+* ESP stack pointer (keeps track of most recent reference locations by stack)
 * EBP base pointer (stores a pointer to the top of the sack when a funciton is called)
 * EIP always points to the next code instrucation to be executed

-# sample volnurable code (C)
+# sample vulnerable code (C)
 //what happens when buffer.length greater than 64? => buffer overflow; overflowing its reserved boundaries ``char buffer[64]; strcpy(buffer, argv[1]);``